 SI results indicated a need to reduce the contribution of excess sediment to many biologically impacted streams.
 Excessive sedimentation was determined to be a primary cause of biological impact in these streams through habitat degradation, substrate embeddedness, and other direct and indirect impacts on the stream biota.
 A reference watershed approach was used during the SI process to quantify an acceptable level of sediment loading for each impacted stream on a watershed-specific basis.
 This approach was based on selecting an unimpaired watershed that shares similar landuse, ecoregion, and geomorphological characteristics with the impacted watershed.
 Stream conditions in the reference watershed are assumed to be representative of the conditions needed for the impacted stream to attain its designated uses.
-Given these parameters and an unimpaired biological score, the reference streams are as follows: Mossy Creek (WV-KU-39-BM) for the Upper Kanawha River Watershed; UNT/Buffalo Creek RM 2.22 (WV-PSB-30-D) for the South Branch of the Potomac River/Shenandoah River Watersheds; and Holbert Run (WV-OUN-6) for the Upper Ohio River North Watershed.
-The locations of the reference streams are shown in Figures 8-1, 8-2 and 8-3.
+Given these parameters and unimpaired biological scores, the Bear Run (WV-OLK-31-L-29), Blacks Run (WV-OLK-31-L-30-AF), and Stewart Run (WV-OLK-31-L-41) were evaluated.